Jamar Johnson

-Jamar Johnson (born November 22, 1999) is an American football safety for the Arlington Renegades of the XFL.
+Jamar Johnson (born November 22, 1999) is an American professional football player who is a safety.
 He played college football at Indiana.
-He was drafted by the Denver Broncos in the fifth round of the 2021 NFL Draft.
+He was selected by the Denver Broncos in the fifth round of the 2021 NFL draft.

-Early years
+Early life

 Johnson attended Riverview High School in Sarasota, Florida.
 As a senior he had 62 tackles, six interceptions, one sack and one touchdown.
 He committed to Indiana University to play college football.

 College career

 Johnson played at Indiana from 2018 to 2020.
 He spent his first two seasons as a backup before becoming a starter his junior year in 2020.
-After the 2020 season, he decided to forgo his senior season and enter the 2021 NFL Draft.
+After the 2020 season, he decided to forgo his senior season and enter the 2021 NFL draft.
 He finished his career with 69 tackles, seven interceptions, four sacks and a touchdown.

 Professional career

+Denver Broncos

-Johnson was drafted by the Denver Broncos in the fifth round, 164th overall, of the 2021 NFL Draft.
+Johnson was drafted by the Denver Broncos in the fifth round, 164th overall, of the 2021 NFL draft.
 He signed his four-year rookie contract on May 13, 2021.
-He was released on August 16, 2022.
+Johnson made three appearances for Denver during his rookie campaign, playing primarily on special teams.
+He was released by the Broncos on August 16, 2022.

+Arlington Renegades

 Johnson signed with the Arlington Renegades of the XFL on March 7, 2023.
+He was released by Arlington on April 19.

+New Orleans Breakers

+Johnson signed with the New Orleans Breakers of the United States Football League on April 20, 2023, and was subsequently placed on the team's inactive list.
+He was released by New Orleans on May 30.

+Saskatchewan Roughriders

+Johnson was signed by the Saskatchewan Roughriders of the Canadian Football League on March 5, 2024.
+He was released by the Roughriders on May 15.